smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

   - Many LSAM utility commands located in the SMAGPL library, like STRMLTJOB, have their PRDLIB command attribute set to match the name of the SMAGPL library where the command is located.
-The PRDLIB value then controls a temporary change to the job\'s library list, if that is necessary, so that all objects and files required for script execution will be available to the job.
+The PRDLIB value then controls a temporary change to the job's library list, if that is necessary, so that all objects and files required for script execution will be available to the job.
 This command parameter supports special-purpose internal operations.
-Normally the value of this parameter should be left set to \*DEFAULT, indicating that the LSAM environment supporting the script execution is defined by the script job\'s library list.
+Normally the value of this parameter should be left set to \*DEFAULT, indicating that the LSAM environment supporting the script execution is defined by the script job's library list.